ro-msg-angular-training/resources/README.md

  >You can use a mock property inside the product detail component's typescript file to simulate whether a user is authorized to access the route.

 ## OPT-1.
 Use Material Components

+Install and use [Material Design](https://material.angular.io/guide/getting-started) in your Online Shop app.
+Replace your "plain" HTML components with [Material Components](https://material.angular.io/components/categories).

 ## OPT-2. ngRX for State Management